The industry plays a key role in the drive for decarbonization

 Since fiscal year 2011/2012, Voith has been able to reduce its own energy consumption by almost one-third — equivalent to the annual requirement for a medium-sized town with 32,500 households.
 To achieve this, we introduced measures such as LED lighting, energy-efficient refurbishment and reusing waste heat in our manufacturing processes.
 We intend to save even more energy in future by aiming to reduce our consumption by at least 2.5 percent each year.

 We voluntarily compensate for all our unavoidable CO2 emissions with a range of different measures.
-Voith only acquires certificates that reflect the highest of international standards, i.e., Gold Standard and Verified Carbon Standard.
+Voith only acquires certificates that meet recognized international standards.

 In the future, Voith will reduce its carbon emissions — and the compensation measures needed — to a minimum.
 By the end of fiscal year 2049/50, we hope to have achieved a reduction of 90 percent.
 We are working on the very latest in technical and economic solutions to reach this goal.